top of page

 Stivers_IMG_0013.jpg

-Zoue's community service involves working in her church, reading the announcements and the scriptures every fourth Sunday, and volunteering with the Flower Outreach Ministry.
-Her work experiences include working in the Freedom School at Grace United Methodist Church.
+My community service involves working in my Church, reading the Announcements and the Scriptures every fourth Sunday, and volunteering with the Flower Outreach Ministry.
+My work experiences include working in the Freedom School at Grace United Methodist Church.
+Last summer, I worked on the top floor of the downtown Commission’s Administrative Office, where I filed documents and worked on Proclamations for the Commission Meetings.

 2022 - The Dayton Inter-Alumni Council of the United Negro College Fund Awards a $500.00 Book Scholarship to a Local Student